+*For the purposes of this table, “recommended” refers to the elements of an IDE submission FDA discusses in Appendix 3 of this document; “could be helpful to submit, but not specifically recommended” refers to additional elements that could be helpful to FDA if submitted, but are not specifically recommended in Appendix 3.
+If a device-specific guidance contains additional or different recommendations to those in this table, the device-specific recommendations should be followed.
+If a manufacturer is unsure, they should utilize the FDA Q-submission process.

+Appendix 5.
 Terminology

 The terminology listed here are for the purposes of this guidance and are intended for use in the context of assessing medical device cybersecurity.
 These terms are not intended to be applied in any context beyond this guidance.

+Anomaly – any condition that deviates from the expected behavior based on user needs, requirements, specifications, design documents, or standards.

 Asset – anything that has value to an individual or an organization.

+Attack Surface Analysis – evaluation of attack surface to determine all avenues of ingress and egress to and from a system including common vulnerabilities and exposed ports and services.

 Authentication – the act of verifying the identity of a user, process, or device as a prerequisite to allowing access to the device, its data, information, or systems, or provision of assurance that a claimed characteristic of an entity is correct.

-Authenticity – information, hardware, or software having the property of being genuine and being able to be verified and trusted; confidence that the contents of a message originates from the expected party and has not been modified during transmission or storage.
+Authenticity – information, hardware, or software having the property of being genuine and being able to be verified and trusted; confidence that the contents of a message originate from the expected party and has not been modified during transmission or storage.

 Authorization – the right or a permission that is granted to a system entity to access a system resource.